 Finally, in the year 1990, the test for Hepatitis C was first discovered, followed by the discovery of West Nile Virus as a transfusion-transmissible infection in 2002.

-In all these history, the Red cross blood donation campaign was involved.
+In all this history, the Red Cross blood donation campaign was involved.

 The Red Cross Blood Donation History